BlueBrain/spack-packages/README.md

 #### Additional Packages ####

-NEURON and related packages are maintained in separate repository.
-In order to build those packages with Spack, add bitbucket r as Spack repository:
+NEURON and CoreNEURON related packages are maintained in separate repository.
+In order to build those packages with Spack, add bellow github repository as Spack repository:

 ```bash
 cd $SOURCE_HOME_DIR